 13 panel drug test.

-When an employer or a concerned parent needs to see the full picture of drug abuse, then this analysis will give them the answers required.
+When an employer or a concerned parent needs to see the full picture of drug abuse, this analysis will give them the required answers.
 Perfect for situations when you need rapid results while saving a visit to the lab.

-It has all the benefits of rapid analysis but without the expense of a laboratory, and allows you to use this type of product time after time without breaking the bank.
+It has all the benefits of rapid analysis but without a laboratory’s expense and allows you to use this type of product time after time without breaking the bank.

 - Easily photocopy results